 The snake plant (Dracaena trifasciata) is native to West Africa.
 It’s an evergreen perennial plant that’s also known by many other names, including “mother-in-law’s tongue” and “Saint George’s sword.”
 It’s most common name is the snake plant.

-As a bonus, it also works as a natural air purifier.
-Even NASA and other studies reveal that snake plants clean the air from a bothersome host of harmful toxins, including formaldehyde.
 One of the most amazing things about snake plants is that it produces oxygen at night!
 That’s why I keep a few in each of our bedrooms.

 Are Snake Plants Hard to Propagate?

-No, propagating snake plants can be learned by anybody.
-You only need two things to successfully propagate snake plants: love and determination.
 It can take quite a while for new roots to form on snake plant cuttings so patience is a good thing to have when propagating your snake plant!